dvk65/inland-flooding/REPORT.md

 **_Insight_**
 - The first column lists all the attributes in the STN high-water marks, along with the number of unique values for each attribute.
 The data includes 6 New England states and records five significant flood events.
 - The second column highlights the top 3 flood events, with the 2023 July MA NY VT Flood leading at 641 observations, significantly more than the next events.
+The other 2 events, except for the top 3, are not shown because they have few observations.
 - The third column shows the top 3 states by observation count, with Vermont leading, followed by Massachusetts and Connecticut.
+The remaining two events, outside of the top 3, are not shown due to their small number of observations.
 - To explore the distribution of high-water marks across different states and events, visualization techniques including countplots and maps are necessary.

 #### 3.1.2 Dataset Visualization